dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 So, for example, a field listed with a Present value of QUERY is present whenever the Q/R data item contains a Query.
 If the pair contains a Response only, the field will not be present.

 ## IP address table

-This table holds all client and server IP addresses in the block.
+The table `ip-address` holds all client and server IP addresses in the block.
 Each item in the table is a single IP address.

 Field | Type | Description
 :-----|:-----|:-----------
-Address | Byte string | The IP address, in network byte order.
+ip-address | Byte string | The IP address, in network byte order.
 The string is 4 bytes long for an IPv4 address, 16 bytes long for an IPv6 address.

 ## Class/Type table

-This table holds pairs of RR CLASS and TYPE values.
+The table `classtype` holds pairs of RR CLASS and TYPE values.
 Each item in the table is a CBOR map.

 Field | Description
 :-----|:-----------
-Class | CLASS value.
+type | TYPE value.
 ||
-Type | TYPE value.
+class | CLASS value.

 ## Name/RDATA table

-This table holds the contents of all NAME or RDATA items in the block.
+The table `name-rdata` holds the contents of all NAME or RDATA items in the block.
 Each item in the table is the content of a single NAME or RDATA.

 Field | Type | Description
 :-----|:-----|:-----------
-Data | Byte string | The NAME or RDATA contents.
+name-rdata | Byte string | The NAME or RDATA contents.
 NAMEs, and labels within RDATA contents, are in uncompressed label format.

 ## Query Signature table

-This table holds elements of the Q/R data item that are often common to between different individual Q/R data items.
+The table `query-sig` holds elements of the Q/R data item that are often common to between different individual Q/R data items.
 Each item in the table is a CBOR map.
 Each item in the map has an unsigned value and an unsigned key.

 The following abbreviations are used in the Present (P) column